 Finding the Inspiration for Becoming Rich Through Financial Curiosity

 The following is a contribution from my good friend MMD at My Money Design.
-If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 I graduated from college and began my career exactly a decade ago this year.
 When I think back to the months leading up to my first real job, it’s funny to think about how different my priorities were compared to now.
 I thought that landing that big job was the path to becoming rich, and that wealth was measured by how big your paycheck was every two weeks.